pbinkley/rcb-manual/sections/11-cost-levels-and-applications-of-microcopying-and-projection-reading.md

 To consider an extreme case; two pages can be photographed (in the third position) on a single frame of film.
-One page of the original print will correspond&nbsp;{%- include columnbreak.html canvas=306 col=2 -%}&nbsp;to half a frame of film.
+One page of the original print will correspond {% include columnbreak.html canvas=306 col=2 %} to half a frame of film.
 Its long side
 will be 3/4", its short side 1/2"; the length of line will be 1/2".
 The aperture required for reading this film need be only 1/2" (1/2" x 3/8") but in reading this